-The Bicycle and Pedestrian Advisory Committee (BPAC) provides guidance to the City Commission and City Staff on bicycle- and pedestrian-related projects, events and plans.
-The committee meets monthly and the public is welcome to attend.
+The Bicycle and Pedestrian Advisory Committee (BPAC) provides guidance to the City Commission and City Staff on bicycle- and pedestrian-related projects, events, and plans.
+The committee meets at 8:15 a.m. the second Friday of each month in the City Commission Room at City Hall (1101 Poyntz Avenue), and the public is welcome to attend.

 Commuting on foot or by bike is one of the easiest ways to be a physically active person.
 Studies show that those who do actively commute are more productive employees, healthier people and usually in a better mood than their driving counterparts.